Puppy-Proofing Your Home: Safety Tips

 Small Objects

 Puppies are known for their curiosity and tendency to put everything in their mouths.
 To prevent choking hazards, it's important to keep small objects out of their reach.
-This includes items such as coins, small , buttons, or anything that could be easily swallowed.
+This includes items such as coins, small toys, buttons, or anything that could be easily swallowed.
 Regularly scan the areas where your puppy roams to make sure there are no objects that could pose a choking risk.

 Electrical Cords

 Electrical cords can be extremely tempting for puppies to chew on, which poses a dual risk of choking and electric shock.
-To eliminate this hazard, secure or cover any exposed cords.
+To eliminate this hazard, secure or any exposed cords.
 You can use cord covers or cable organizers to keep them out of your puppy's reach.
-Additionally, redirect your puppy's attention to appropriate chew toys and provide plenty of mental and physical stimulation to deter them from chewing on cords.
+Additionally, redirect your puppy's attention to appropriate and provide plenty of mental and physical stimulation to deter them from chewing on cords.

 Keeping Toxic Substances Out of Reach